Heritage 47: "Dales in Her Veins", a Celebration of the Life of Hannah Hauxwell, Dales Farmer Without Equal

 Who was Hannah Hauxwell?
 You might have seen television documentaries presented for Yorkshire Television by Barry Cockcroft that charted the last years of a long and arduous working life. .
 You might even have followed her on a cruise paid for her by Yorkshire Televeision.
 Or you might have read articles about her in the Yorkshire Post or the national press.
 If you had you would never forget how cheerful she had remained even after years of grinding poverty and frustration on a small farm without running water, gas or electricity.

 Indomitable is one word that says a lot - it says much about her.
+Uncrushed by adversity and lack of modern facilities to live her life in any kind of comfort, the barest of means.
+By 'modern' I mean the basics such as heating, electric light and internal access to a water supply.
 To understand her character let's go back in time, to see how Ms Hauxwell fared, and the poor hand that fate had dealt in the 'card game of life'.

-Hannah Bayles Tallentire Hauxwell was brought into the world on 1st August, 1926 in the village of Sleetburn, Baldersdale, North Riding of Yorkshire.
+Hannah Bayles Tallentire Hauxwell was brought into the world on 1st August, 1926 in the village of Sleetburn, Baldersdale, then in the North Riding of Yorkshire - the district transferred to County Durham in 1974 with the county boundary changes that angered many.
 Her father William Bayles Hauxwell was a tenant farmer given the option of buying Low Birk Hatt farm.
 Whatever plans he had for the small holding died with him in 1933.
 As it was the land and its buildings hardly measured up even for what nowadays we would consider subsistence farming.
-He would have had to have envisaged something better for it than he saw, and to him it wasn't the most hopeless prospect at 80 acres or 32 hectares that lay west of and uphill from the village of Cotherstone near the south bank of the River Tees.
+He would have had to have envisaged something better for it than he saw around him on the property, and to him it wasn't the most hopeless prospect at 80 acres or 32 hectares that lay west of and uphill from the village of Cotherstone near the south bank of the River Tees.
+He may even have envisaged adding land as the occasion arose - such as in buying some of a neighbour's land if illness or old age prevented them from continuing.
+It could be hard up here in the upper northern Dales.

 Probably because of its dilapidated state the owners had decided to sell Low Birk Hatt to someone they thought might make something of it.
 The task was not one for the faint-hearted.
-It was hardly worth the description of 'farm' as I've mentioned, not one that a modern landowner would sell rather than incorporate it into another tenancy.
+It was hardly worth the description of 'farm' as I've mentioned, not one that a modern landowner would sell rather than incorporate it into another tenancy, or demolish it altogether and build anew.
 Anyway, Hannah's mother Lydia, nee Sayer Tallentire, could not cope and her brother-in-law Thomas came to the rescue.
 Yet there had been little visible improvement in the holding William bought when Lydia died in 1958, Thomas three years later.
 The thirty-five year old, still single Hannah was left to fend for herself.

 She struggled to eke out the £240-280 annual income from her domain at a time when the average UK family income amounted to £1,339.
 Severe Pennine winters did nothing to improve the lot of a subsistence farmer.
 The few cattle and smaller animals needed tending to, and the thick ice on a pond close to the farmhouse had to be smashed with a heavy hammer for them to drink and for her to wash or cook.
 Lighting in the house - as with many in these parts - was by hurricane lamp downstairs and by candle upstairs.
 Peat or pieces of timber did for heating and cooking, and the rags she wore day in, day out barely kept out the gnawing cold over seven months in the year.